 - The damages the plaintiff has incurred and will in the future incur; and

 Most people prefer to have an attorney write a demand letter on their behalf.
 An experienced lawyer is best situated to know what details to include and, just as importantly, what to omit.

-To help you better understand how to write a demand letter in a Nevada injury case, our Las Vegas personal injury lawyers discuss, below:
+To help you better understand how to write a demand letter, our Nevada personal injury lawyers discuss, below:

 - 1. Why is a well-written demand letter important in a Nevada accident or injury case?

 - 2. What is the purpose of a demand letter in a Nevada personal injury case?